About Me

 Dr. Christopher Donoghue is Professor of Sociology and Dean’s Fellow for Strategy and Data Analytics in the College of Humanities and Social Sciences at Montclair State University.

-A data-driven leader focused on inclusive excellence, he leads multiple student success initiatives, including Montclair’s Penn Resilience Train-the-Trainer program and a multi-year, campus-wide survey on student belonging.
-He regularly delivers presentations and workshops on evidence-based strategies, pedagogies, and institutional practices that advance belonging and inclusion in higher education.
+A data-driven leader in student success, he leads multiple student success initiatives at Montclair State University, including the Penn Resilience Program and a longitudinal campus-wide survey on student belonging.
+He also offers workshops on evidence-based strategies, pedagogies, and practices that advance inclusive excellence in higher education.